grantjenks/python-diskcache/docs/djangocache-benchmarks.rst

 Not displayed above is the filebased cache backend.
 At all percentiles, the latency exceeded five milliseconds.
 Timing data is available below.
-Though :doc:`DiskCache <index>` is the slowest its latency remains competitive.
+Though :doc:`DiskCache <index>` is the slowest, its latency remains competitive.

 Delete
 ......